djordjejankovic10/community-bloom-portal/mobile-post-creation-user-stories.md

   - For polls, special handling to maintain poll data while allowing edits to question/options
 - Content editing capabilities:
   - Text editing with original message pre-populated
-  - Media management:
-    - Existing media files are shown and can be removed
-    - New media can be added (up to 6 files total)
-  - Support for editing same content types as in post creation:
-    - Text content
-    - Images/photos
-    - Videos
 - Edit submission and feedback:
   - Save/Update button to confirm changes
   - Loading state during update submission
   - Momentarily highlight the newly updated post with a subtle animation (pulsing highlight) and haptic feedback
   - Error handling with clear error messages if update fails
-  - After successful update, return to feed with updated post visible
-- Special case handling:
-  - Rich text/lexical data editing includes appropriate warning about formatting loss
-  - Poll edits maintain votes while allowing question/option text changes

 **User Story: Mention Users in Posts**
 As a mobile app user, I want to @mention other users in my posts to notify them.

 **Acceptance Criteria:**
-- User can type @ symbol to trigger mention suggestion interface
+- User can type @ symbol to trigger mention suggestion interface positioned as a mini modal close to where user is typing (like a contextual menu)
 - Mention suggestions show:
   - Profile pictures of suggested users (with UserAvatar component)
   - User names with role badges where applicable